 For more information about these and other requirements, policies and procedures, download the WIC Vendor Manual (pdf) or call (800) 922-4406.

-The WIC Food Products Specifications (pdf) brochure contains the criteria and guidelines used to approve WIC foods.
+The WIC Food Products Specifications brochure contains the criteria and guidelines used to approve WIC foods.

 The WIC Food Guide is a brochure that outlines the foods authorized by the South Carolina WIC Program.
 However, we've updated the food list some since publication of the brochure.
-Here is the most current list of approved foods:
+View our Eligible Foods page.

-The South Carolina WIC Program anticipates implementation of WIC EBT in 2017.
+The S.C.
+WIC Program anticipates implementation of WIC EBT in 2017.